opentx/opentx-taranis-manual/advanced-features.md

 ##Flight modes

-Flight modes in OpenTX are relatively simple compared to most radios.
+Flight modes in OpenTX are simple compared to most radios.

 The settings are simple: A name (displayed on the main views), a switch to activate them, a trim setting and 2 fade in/out settings.